Are you looking to add a passwordless login system to your website, such as magic links?

 Once you have finished configuring the plugin, make sure you click the ‘Update Settings’ button at the bottom of the page to store the settings.

 We hope this tutorial helped you learn how to add passwordless login in WordPress with magic links.
-You may also want to learn how to get a free email domain, or check out our list of common WordPress errors and how to fix them.
+You may also want to see our guide on how to get a free email domain or our expert pick of the best WordPress security plugins.